-The Bardini Garden is not as famous as the nearby Boboli Garden, but it is more quiet, has a romantic feel and a varied layout.
+The Bardini Garden may not be as famous as the nearby Boboli Garden, but it is quieter, and has a more romantic feel and varied layout.

 In 1839 the garden expanded with the addition of the estate of the villa Manadora (now the Villa Bardini), which contained woodland with an English-Chinese garden, a waterfall, a pond and a fountain.